cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ### Using NumPy with mpi4py

-Serveral of the examples presented in the following sections use NumPy arrays to show the behavior of mpi4py's uppercase communiction methods.
+Serveral of the examples presented in the following sections use NumPy arrays to illustrate the behavior of mpi4py's uppercase communication methods.

 NumPy is a Python library geared towards scientific computing.
 It features high-level mathematical functions that add support to work with and operate on multi-dimensional arrays and matrices.